Terreii/use-pouchdb/docs/introduction/pouchdb_couchdb.md

 from setting it up, all through user management, views, to tips to write effective views.
 But most importantly, it teaches you how to think in CouchDB (and PouchDB).

+A quick feature overview by [IBM Cloudant](https://www.ibm.com/cloud/cloudant) (CouchDB as a Service Provider):

 <iframe width="560" height="315" src="https://www.youtube.com/embed/aOE90VAVOcU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Why CouchDB and PouchDB?